waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Sprout Tower Puzzle - New Hypotheses (from Agent - Turn 3411)
 1. A switch or path on the 3rd floor of Sprout Tower opens the western section of the 2nd floor.
 2. Stepping on a specific tile inside the temporarily passable central pillar triggers the opening of the western wall.
 3. The effect of interacting with the Sage at (12,3) is different depending on which adjacent tile the player stands on.
+(DEBUNKED - Interaction from (12, 2) yielded the same result as (11, 3)).